jiqi963/project/_posts/2020-05-09-Test-Room-Sensor-Merge.md

 subtitle: Testing in local machine for Bee
 ---

-# Test Bee's merge

-Bee have update the Orokoni and make some change:
+## Purpose
+This is the related [ticket](https://gitlab.com/iotop/orokonui/-/merge_requests/5)

+Bee going to merge it to master branch, so I tested it on my machine.

+the main different is:

-Removed secret key in settings.py, settingproduction.py.
+- Removed secret key in settings.py, settingproduction.py.

-Created secrets.py to store SECRET_KEY
+- Created secrets.py to store SECRET_KEY

-Added .secrets.py in gitignore file
+- Added .secrets.py in gitignore file

-Updated README.md
+- Updated README.md

-I test the new version im my machine, also leaved some commit in the [ticket](https://gitlab.com/iotop/orokonui/-/merge_requests/5) .
+## How

+I have tested a merge request before, the step almost same, however, this time have a secrets.py file to store the credentials for safety reason.

+the file that secrets.py stored in our sensitive repository, you can grep it from [HERE](https://gitlab.com/iotop/sensitive/-/tree/master/Orokonui).

+An important thing is after the test the functionality, need to delete the secrets file then merge to master branch, that the reason we separate the credential with the web app.

+## Result

+After I test, all function work well and I approved it.

 ![test](https://raw.githubusercontent.com/jiqi963/project/master/img/test.png)